 Forests, like shellfish and salmon, define the character of the Hood Canal region.
 Forests line the shoulders of the Olympic Mountains, our shorelines, and the lowlands we call home.

-There are approximately 675,000 acres of forest in the Hood Canal area:
+There are over 660,000 acres of forest in the Hood Canal area:

 - Evergreen forests dominate the majority of the Hood Canal area from the coasts to the mountains.

 - Deciduous and mixed canopy forests are primarily associated with coastal and lowland areas, and with river valleys.

 Forests perform important environmental functions and enhance our quality of life in many ways:

 - Help ensure that we have clean and abundant water, while decreasing flood risks